AjayPenugonda/BioSparkED/R_Tutorial.md

     ##     intersect, setdiff, setequal, union

 ### Loading the Dataset
-The iris dataset is included in R and can be loaded with the \texttt{data} function.
+The iris dataset is included in R and can be loaded with the data function.
 This dataset contains measurements of iris flowers and is commonly used for demonstrating data analysis techniques.

 ``` r
 # Load in the dataset